-In these uncertain times for music workers everywhere, I’m very grateful to be busy creating two pieces for protagonists of the new music scene here in Western Australia.
+In these uncertain times for music workers everywhere, I have been busy creating two pieces for protagonists of the new music scene here in Western Australia.
 Tura New Music have kindly commissioned me a video piece as part of their ‘No Borders‘ project.
 Also I’m very honoured that my friends of Decibel New Music have commissioned me a miniature for their ‘2 Minutes from Home‘ series.

 Ever since I made Boorloo (Perth) my home back in 2015, I’ve regularly attended the concerts that Tura organises, which are essential part of WA’s music scene.
 I’ve also collaborated professionally in some of Tura’s events as a performer, conducting pieces by Giacinto Scelsi and Roger Smalley at their ‘Scale Variable‘ concert series, and as coordinator and convenor of the 2017 Totally Huge New Music Festival’s Conference.